Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Polarization and Faraday Rotation

 Here, ${\rm S_{pol}}$ is the polarized intensity, \(q = \frac{Q}{I}\) and \(u = \frac{U}{I}\) as the fractional values of the Stokes parameters respectively, and \(\psi = \frac{1}{2} \arctan\frac{u}{q}\).

-The study of the polarization states of radio emissions enables us to analyse two important effects: Faraday Rotation and Faraday Depolarization \citep{Anderson15,Pirasthesis2024}.
-Faraday Rotation is caused by the rotation of the plane of polarization of electromagnetic waves as they journey across vast cosmic distances interacting with magnetized medium.
+The study of the polarization states of radio emissions enables us to analyse two important effects: Faraday rotation and Faraday depolarization \citep{Anderson15,Pirasthesis2024}.
+Faraday rotation is caused by the rotation of the plane of polarization of electromagnetic waves as they journey across vast cosmic distances interacting with magnetized medium.
 Crucially, the extent of this rotation directly encodes vital information about the magneto-ionic medium—the ionized gas and embedded magnetic fields.
 This makes Faraday rotation an exceptionally powerful tool for probing magnetic fields not just within galaxies, but also in the vast and tenuous intergalactic medium, providing unique insights into the large-scale magnetization of the Universe that cannot be obtained through other means \citep{Brentjens05}.
-To accurately characterize the Faraday rotation for these distinct regions of polarized emission, the concept of Faraday Depth\((\phi)\) is utilized.
-It is specifically defined as the integral of the thermal electron density \(n_e\) (in units of \(cm^{-3}\) )and the line-of-sight component of the magnetic field \(B_{\vert\vert}\) (in \(\mu G\)) over the physical distance (x) (in parsec) to the source, typically expressed as \citep{Pasetto18} :
+To accurately characterize the Faraday rotation for these distinct regions of polarized emission, the concept of Faraday depth \((\varphi)\) is utilized.
+Faraday depth is defined as

+where $s$ is the physical path length coordinate measured from the observer ($s = 0$) towards the source, $n_e$ is the thermal electron density in $\text{cm}^{-3}$, and $B_\parallel$ is the component of the magnetic field in $\mu\text{G}$ parallel to the line of sight, taken to be positive when pointing towards the observer \citep{Ferri21}.